Menu

 Making good jobs flexible and flexible jobs good

-We’ve spent 16 years making everyday jobs in areas like teaching, nursing and retail more flexible – but the growth in inequality caused by the pandemic means it’s time to ramp things up.
+We’ve spent nearly two decades making everyday jobs in areas like teaching, nursing and retail more flexible – but the growth in inequality caused by the pandemic means it’s time to ramp things up.
 Our Fair Flexible Futures campaign aims to do just that.

 By Emma Stewart, Development Director, Timewise